Day 10, August 20th, Evelyn Creek CG to Signal CG. 32.6 km, 1278 m elevation gain, 1120 m elevation loss, 10 hrs 5 min (Segment 28).

 There was another group of campers already at the campground and they had me a little concerned as they were very loud.
 They had one permit and three tents for the five of them.
 They had shoehorned all three tents onto one tent pad.
 When we talked to them they were very pleasant.
 In the end I need not have worried since they had a big day on the Skyline planned for the next day and they would go to bed shortly after us.

 We had dinner just after 6 pm.
 The sun was setting fast and we snagged the only table that had any sunshine for our dinner.
 After dinner we got into a pleasant conversation with one of the other campers about water filters.
 Slowly the group started to congregate around our table.
 After we moved on from talking about equipment the conversation turned to different trails and hikes.
-Emily quickly became the star of the show.
+Micah quickly became the star of the show.
 The conversation went something like:

 Them “what hike did are doing”, us “the GDT, its a long trail and we are only doing a section of it”